 - None of the money expected to be gained from the tribe’s massive venture is earmarked to help residents rebuild their homeland or to preserve the land.

 About this website: This website was organized by some of the original families who have maintained homes near The Confluence since at least the early 1800s, and who have homesite leases and grazing permits that would be affected by the current proposed development.
-Since the website started in 2010, its supporters have grown to number several thousand individuals on a grassroots level.
+Since the website started in early 2012, its supporters have grown to number several thousand individuals on a grassroots level.

 We encourage you to visit the People section of this site to see glimpses of some of the people who would be affected by a tourism development project at The Confluence.